Timebutt/magicq-manual/docs/patching.md

     </p>
 </div>
 <div class="section">
-    ## 7.17.&nbsp;Patching a Head to multiple DMX addresses
+    ## 7.17.
+Patching a Head to multiple DMX addresses
     <p>
         The View DMX view in the Patch Window enables multiple DMX channels to be easily assigned to one head.
 Up to 5 additional DMX channels can be set up for each Head in addition to the main DMX address.
 Remove additional channels by pressing REMOVE and